-- Realm - Java EE security for Apache Tomcat
+- Realm - Security provider for Apache Tomcat

 - Web - HTML pages and framework for the APIs using Apache Wicket

 It’s released under terms of the Apache License 2.0.

 How Does It Work?

 It uses a directory server to store the information about users, roles, permissions, etc. Out-of-the-box it supports either ApacheDS or OpenLDAP servers but works with any LDAPv3 compliant system.